Plume-org/Plume/doc/PREREQUISITES.md

 ## Installing Requirements

 ### Installing PostgreSQL

-In order to run the Aardwolf backend, you will need to have access to a [PostgreSQL](https://www.postgresql.org/) database.
+In order to run the Plume backend, you will need to have access to a [PostgreSQL](https://www.postgresql.org/) database.
 There are a few options for doing this, but for this guide we’re going to assume you are running the database on your development machine.